Biophilic Design: Bringing the Outdoors In

 • Water features, like ponds or fountains

 So, what does this look like at home?
 Designers are specifying the use of reclaimed or organic materials like wood and natural stone.
-Home builders and remodelers are opting for skylights, sunrooms, and flexible indoor-outdoor areas, bringing in natural light and creating open, airy spaces.
+Home builders and remodelers are opting for sunrooms, and flexible indoor-outdoor areas, bringing in natural light and creating open, airy spaces.
 Rather than just placing a plant on a bookshelf, a room might be designed around a foliage-inspired focal point – think living walls or built-in planters.
 And soft, organic shapes are frequently replacing more angular lines in favor of a calmer, warmer atmosphere.

 Bringing these biophilic design elements into your space can help boost your mood, increase feelings of serenity and calmness, and even encourage productivity.
 Of course, you can always start small.
 You might consider adding greenery or florals to a drab room, or refreshing your window coverings to let in more light.
 And when you’re ready for a larger home remodel, you can opt for materials and plans that introduce a touch of our natural environment into your space.